quarkslab/kdigger/README.md

 This is one really nice way to see if you are in a privileged container with a lot of capabilities quickly: the list of blocked syscall might be almost empty.

+This bucket also checks the `Seccomp` flag in `/proc/self/status`, it will display if Seccomp is disabled, running in strict or in filter mode.

 ### Token